aifaniyi/prettyprint/README.md

 # prettyprint

-A golang library to pretty print structs as struct or json
+A golang library to pretty print golang structs using reflections.

 ### Installation
 ```bash